YeonwooSung/ai_book/Experiments/kaggle/OTTO/README.md

 The goal of [this competition](https://www.kaggle.com/competitions/otto-recommender-system) is to predict e-commerce clicks, cart additions, and orders.
 You'll build a multi-objective recommender system based on previous events in a user session.

+## My Result

+Ranked on 194th (194 out of 2615) - bronze medal

+## What I did

+- Prediction with Co-visitation Matrix
+- Try Node2Vec for embedding
+- Blending multiple models' predictions